 By David Laverty, VP Worldwide Marketing, Information Management

-In my last post, we established the importance of turning detailed audience data into true customer desire.
+In my last post, we established the importance of turning detailed audience data into true customer desire by using data analytics technology.
 To accomplish these lofty goals, organizations must embrace analytics in the era of.

 We’ve all heard the big data definitions.
 But what does it really mean to marketers?
 Several years ago, Clive Humby, Principal at H&D Ventures in the UK, famously stated that “Data is the new oil.
 Data is just like crude.
 It’s valuable, but if unrefined it cannot really be used.”
 That still rings as true now as it did in 2006.
-The difference is that industry leaders are doing more than just refining their data; they are using it to generate sustainable business value.
+The difference is that industry leaders are doing more than just refining their data; they are using it to generate sustainable business value with the help of data analytics technology.

-Just like the technology made available 100 years ago to discover oil and process it into consumable products, big data technology is still in the early stages of transforming and revolutionizing the way enterprises consume and use data more effectively to market and drive their businesses.
+Just like the technology made available 100 years ago to discover oil and process it into consumable products,technology is still in the early stages of transforming and revolutionizing the way enterprises consume and use data more effectively to market and drive their businesses.

-There are three key areas of focus for companies to hone in on as they start their data-driven marketing journey:
+There are three key areas of focus for companies to hone in on as they start their data analytics technology-driven marketing journey:

 - Capture & integrate data in whatever form